How to become a Master Gardener

 - Zoom live training fee is $75 plus local host fee

-- Online training fee is $120 plus local host fee
+- Online training fee is typically $120 plus local host fee (During this time of COVID restrictions the online training has been lowered to $75.)

 *Note: Training opportunities vary based on your local extension agent's availability.